Flutter-India/Flutter-India-Conference-2020/contributing.md

 - Include as much information as possible and provide any relevant resources (Eg. screenshots)
 - For bug reports ensure you have a reproducible test case
   - A pull request with a breaking test would be super preferable here but isn't required

+## Getting Started
+- Fork the repository
+- Send your commits
+- Submit a Pull request

 ## Submitting a Pull Request

-- Squash commits
-- Lint your code with eslint (config provided)
-- Include relevant test updates/additions
+- Write appropriate title
+- Wrtie a proper description including the issue name and solution